bobbimanners/Applecorn/README.md

 ```
 BRUN APPLECORN
 ```
 to start the software.

-For convenience there is an Applesoft BASIC program called `START` which can be used to launch Applecorn directly from Bitsy Bye.
+Alternatively, you can simply select `APPLECORN` in the ProDOS 2.4.2 Bitsy Bye file browser.

 When first started, Applecorn will display a ROM selection menu.
 Choose the language ROM you wish to load by pressing the associated number key.